Fertility Awareness Method: Your Natural Alternative to Synthetic Contraception

-What’s important to understand is that with BBT, you’ll be able to see that you’ve ovulated and when ovulation occurred.
-So tracking your BBT won’t tell you precisely when you are fertile, nor will it tell you when you’re ovulating.
-BBT is purely a way for you to confirm ovulation and measure the duration of your luteal or post-ovulatory phase.
+What’s important to understand is that with BBT, you’ll only be able to see in retrospect that ovulation has occurred.
+So tracking your BBT won’t tell you precisely when you are the most fertile, nor will it tell you when you’re ovulating.
+BBT is purely a way for you to confirm ovulation and can be helpful in determining the length of the luteal phase.

 How to use BBT

 - Take your temp first thing in the morning before getting up and doing anything.
 Keep your thermometer by your bedside, just next to your phone or calendar.

 - Note down your temperature or add it to your calendar and then start your day.